-To get around this, some products have sidewalls but, oddly, these usually contain the same absorbent material as the base –so contaminants can still leak out as the product fills with water.
+To get around this, some polypropylene spill containment products have sidewalls but, oddly, these usually contain the same absorbent material as the base – so the contaminants can still leak out as the product fills with water.

-Any contaminated water contained inside must be disposed of in hazardous waste bins, increasing your waste disposal costs.
-And products with sidewalls can be difficult to move when full without spilling water over the sides.
-The temptation for operatives is to tip the contaminated water onto the ground.
+Any contaminated water contained inside must be disposed of in a hazardous waste bins.
+This presents two problems: firstly, the volume of contaminated water generated in wet weather would significantly increase your waste disposal costs.
+Secondly, products with sidewalls are impractical to move when full without spilling water over the sides.
+In reality, operatives simply leave them to overflow or tip the contaminated water onto the ground.

-It’s not advisable to carry or store these products in an upright position as contaminants are likely to drain out.
+Contaminants are also likely to drain out if these products are stored or carried in an upright position after use.
 Jet washing, too, will flush contaminants out.

 |Reusable||Prone to leaking when saturated|